Dissipation Induced Flat Bands: Introduction

 \section{Introduction}

 Flat bands are a fascinating environment to realize unconventional quantum phases.
-Fundamentally, with the kinetic energy quenched, the behavior of electrons at partial filling of such bands becomes exclusively governed by Coulomb interactions and can lead to remarkable quantum collective behaviors, ranging from unconventional superconductivity to the fractional quantum Hall effect.
-While flat bands have long been appreciated to emerge from subtle kinetic interference, as exemplified by the Kagom\'e \cite{syozi1951statistics} and Lieb lattices \cite{lieb1989two}, the discovery of energetically isolated almost-dispersionless bands in magic-angle twisted bilayer graphene \cite{suarez_morell_flat_2010,bistritzer_moire_2011} and other moir\'e heterostructures has garnered much recent attention as an experimentally accessible and highly tunable platform for flat bands.
-In turn, very recent efforts have focused on cataloguing and classifying flat bands of crystalline materials \cite{regnault2021catalogue,calugaru21}.
+With kinetic energy quenched, the behavior of electrons at partial filling of such bands is exclusively governed by Coulomb interactions and can lead to remarkable quantum collective behaviors, ranging from unconventional superconductivity to the fractional quantum Hall effect.
+While flat bands have long been appreciated to emerge from kinetic interference, as exemplified by the Kagom\'e \cite{syozi1951statistics} and Lieb lattices \cite{lieb1989two}, the discovery of energetically isolated almost-dispersionless bands in magic-angle twisted bilayer graphene \cite{suarez_morell_flat_2010,bistritzer_moire_2011} and other moir\'e heterostructures has garnered much recent attention as an experimentally accessible and highly tunable platform for flat bands.
+Very recent efforts have focused on cataloguing and classifying flat bands of crystalline materials \cite{regnault2021catalogue,calugaru21} and engineering the quantum geometry of flat bands \cite{julku2016geometric,liang2017band,herzog2022superfluid,bauer2022fractional,abouelkomsan2022quantum}.

 In this Letter, we present an alternate pathway to realizing flat bands that is independent of the underlying lattice structure and instead relies on the \textit{dissipative} coupling of a lower-dimensional quantum system---for instance a 2D material or 1D nanowire---to a higher-dimensional substrate, which acts as a bath.
 Central to our work, whereas the presence of a substrate is typically treated as an obstacle, we find that incoherent particle exchange with an appropriately engineered substrate can induce ``singular'' and spectrally isolated flat bands that counter-intuitively are long-lived in the limit of strong dissipation.
 Their origin can be traced to the emergence of a ``dark space'' of the system-bath coupling which is symmetry-protected from dissipation.